Swabian League: History

 The League defeated an alliance of robber barons in the Franconian War in 1523.
 Next it helped to suppress the Peasants' Revolt in 1524–26, including its defeat and execution of Little Jack (Jaecklein) Rohrbach, and crushing the Black Company in its last stand at the Battle of Ingolstadt in May 1525.

-The religious revolution of the Protestant Reformation divided its members, and the Swabian League disbanded in 1534.
+The development of imperial institutions, such as the creation of the Reichskammergericht imperial court in 1495 and the development of the Reichstag, led to the league becoming increasingly unnecessary.
+Imperial institutions were viewed as a better system of maintaining order due to their stronger constitutional backing and sanction by the emperor, and were more popular amongst the princes for being ordered more hierarchically than the Swabian league.
+The Habsburgs also favoured imperial institutions over the league as imperial institutions could cover the entire empire, and did not have to be continually renewed.
+Additionally, the religious revolution of the Protestant Reformation divided its members, finally leading to the Swabian League being disbanded in 1534.